Skip to main content

 Better Sleep Starts Here — The Habit of Putting Your Phone Away Before Bed

-Put your phone aside before sleeping.
-This simple practice eases stress, promotes better sleep, and supports a peaceful nightly routine.
+Putting your phone aside before sleep eases stress, promotes better rest, and supports a peaceful nightly routine.

 🌿 When sleep feels distant, visit [Signs of Sleep Deprivation — How to Recognize and Reset] to realign your nightly rhythm.